Here Be Dragons: Bimodal posteriors arise from numerical integration error in longitudinal models: Introduction

-In this paper we first prove that in general, affine ODEs subject to RK4 numerical integration in a longitudinal model will have multi-modal posteriors.
+In this paper we first prove that in general, linear first order ODEs subject to RK4 numerical integration in a longitudinal model will have multi-modal posteriors.
 We then present a simulation workflow for matching empirical results that allows a user to test the parameter space of more general models for multi-modal pathologies before embarking on large-scale analysis.
-Our testing starts with MCMC estimation, with different numerical methods, priors, and parameter combinations which still produce bimodal posteriors.
-The problem persists for deterministic estimation methods that use gradient ascent to maximise the likelihood, such as the L-BFGS algorithm \citep{nocedal2006Numerical}.
+Our testing uses MCMC estimation with different true parameter values.
+Supplements A and B show that different prior parameters and estimation methods do not change the problem.
 We report the results of experiments to demonstrate how the problem appears in practice, and investigate whether common approaches to dealing with such issues work.
-We have another function of interest -- the extremely non-linear Canham function based on a log-normal distribution function from \cite{canham2004neighborhood} -- so we use the simulation workflow to test whether we find evidence of bimodal posteriors for parameters in that case as well.
+We have another function of interest -- the extremely non-linear Canham function based on a log-normal distribution function from \cite{canham2004neighborhood} -- and in Supplement C: Canham Testing we use the simulation workflow to test whether there is evidence of bimodal posteriors for parameters in that case as well.

 Our use of simulation is distinct from a simulation-based calibration method \citep{talts2020validating, modrak2023simulation} which uses data simulated from the chosen prior to test the consistency of the posterior with rank statistics.
 We are doing a predominantly qualitative rather than quantitative analysis testing for evidence of the existence of posterior bimodality arising from numerical error, and use simulated data that does not come from the chosen priors.
-We consider this a reasonable approach because our intent is to demonstrate the existence and mechanism by which numerical bimodality arises, we already have a fix in the affine ODE's analytic solution.
+We consider this a reasonable approach because our intent is to demonstrate the existence and mechanism by which numerical bimodality arises, we already have a fix in the linear ODE's analytic solution.
 In the spirit of \cite{gelman2020bayesian}, deliberately breaking a model can be informative, and we aim to present a generally applicable workflow using simulation for testing whether an intended model is susceptible to these novel problems.